-Join Ashley Kennedy for an in-depth discussion in this video Understanding coverage, shot composition, and camera movement, part of Narrative Scene Editing with Avid Media Composer.
+Join Ashley Kennedy for an in-depth discussion in this video Understanding coverage, shot composition, and camera movement, part of Avid Media Composer: Narrative Scene Editing.

 There are several important conceptual things to understand before starting to edit our first scene.
 The first thing I would like to address is scene coverage, which explained simply, is the practice of covering a scene multiple times from multiple angles.
 This results in the maximum amount of seamless editing possibilities because of the complete overlapping coverage of the same exact action.
 You can literally piece together these moments in time, or shots, from each of the camera angles to reconstruct reality.
 Now scene coverage allows us as editors to have the most possible options when constructing our narrative.